lucascamacho/coevo_mut_antag/README.md

 The softwares used was:
 - R 3.5.0
+- RStudio 1.1.453
 - Zotero 5.0.61
 - TexMaker 5.0.2
 - GitHub Desktop 1.6.5
+- Dropbox 70.4.93

 ### Repository organization

 This repository is organized in folders which contain different aspects of my master's project:

 - Code: separate in functions and scripts.
-You will find all the R files to run my simulations.
+You will find all the R files to run my simulations
-- Data: the networks of interactions that i use and the RData files which the results of all my simulations
+- Data: the networks of interactions that i use and the RData files with the results of all my simulations
 - Output: figures, pdf's, graphs, etc. All the visual results of my projects are here
 - Manuscript: the RMarkdown files that compose my master's dissertation.